openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func remove(key: K): Option<V>
 ```

-Function: Removes the mapping for the specified key from this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) (if it exists).
+Functionality: Removes the mapping for the specified key from this [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) (if it exists).

 Parameters: